madukan/obsidian_tools/README.md

 # obsidian_tools
-Tools to help Obsidian more versatile
+Tools to help Obsidian become more versatile